Summary

 Explore

-Students explore possible solutions to inequalities with a t-chart and number lines.
+Students identify possible solutions to inequalities using a t-chart and number lines.

 Explain

-Students discuss how they determined possible solutions and receive clarification on misconceptions about solving inequalities.
+Students discuss their solution methods and clarify misconceptions about solving inequalities.

 Extend